anmol-dhar/ATM_Simulation/README.md

 - Change the username and password inside the `DatabaseConnection` class.

+- Add JDBC Connector and JCalendar files in the Project. `Project Structure => Libraries`

 - Compile and run the `Login.java` file to start the ATM simulator.

 ## Contributors

 - [Anmol Dhar](https://github.com/anmol-dhar)

 ## License

 This project is open-source and available under the [MIT](https://github.com/anmol-dhar/ATM_Simulation/blob/main/LICENSE) License.